zegetech/zegetech.github.io/_posts/2019-04-25-php-to-ruby.md

 `gem install gem-name`

-or simply include it into a Gemfile if using RoR and run `bundle install` in your command line.
+or simply include it into a Gemfile if using RoR and use bundler by running `bundle install` in your command line.

 #### Community
 With the ever growing Ruby community and ruby boasts of a large developer community.
 We now have Ruby communities in almost every part of the world.
 One close to my locality is [Nairuby](http://nairuby.org/).
 The repos on Github are also on the rise, SO also on the rise.
 The good thing with the Ruby community is that most it has developers who have a good grasp of the language, so expect help from people having a deeper understanding of the language